 The Advising Session

 Advising is one of the most important services provided by the Department.
 Departmental advisors can offer guidance about the major and courses going beyond the descriptive information available in the undergraduate catalog.
-Starting Spring 2005, all MSCS majors are required to meet with an MSCS advisor prior to registration for the following semester (NOTE: MSCS majors wll not be able to register without approval of advisor).
-Appointments can be made in 322 SEO, or 336 SEO.
+Starting Spring 2005, all MSCS majors are required to meet with an MSCS advisor prior to registration for the following semester (NOTE: MSCS majors will not be able to register without approval of advisor).
+Students can make an advising appointment by using our online scheduling tool.

 Transfer students in MSCS must complete half of their major courses in residence at UIC.
 Twelve of these hours must be completed at the advanced level.
 Advanced hours are courses numbered 200 and above.
 Also, transfer courses accepted in the MSCS majors must have grade of C or higher.